Matthew 6

 Καὶ περὶ ἐνδύματος τί μεριμνᾶτε; καταμάθετε τὰ κρίνα τοῦ ἀγροῦ, πῶς αὐξάνουσιν· οὐ κοπιῶσιν οὐδὲ νήθουσιν.

-and concerning clothing why are you anxious?
+and concerning clothing why are you worried?
 Observe carefully the lilies of the field, how they grow.
 They are not weary, neither do they spin.

 Paraphrase: Furthermore, I direct your attention to the flowers which cover the fields.
 Look at their gorgeous blossoms!
 Now think how much time these flowers spent growing and harvesting flax, laboring to spin it into linen, and then making beautiful clothing from it?
 Or how much anxious energy did they expend raising the sheep which would have provided them the wool to spin into fabric?